Frugality is all about wasting nothing.

 1 -2 carrots, diced

-1/2 packet of green split peas (more or less depending on how much water you use and how thick you like your soup)
+1/2 packet of green or yellow split peas (more or less depending on how much water you use and how thick you like your soup)

 - Leave to cool and then place in the fridge overnight.
 This hardens any fat in the soup, making it easy to scrape off the top in the morning.
+To make this soup more quickly, skim the fat off without waiting for it to harden.
 Remove the fat and the bone from the water and strip the meat off the bone.
-Cut the meat into smaller pieces if necessary before returning it to the pot.
+Shred the meat into smaller pieces if necessary before returning it to the pot.

 - Add the vegetables and peas and bring the soup to the boil.
-Simmer until the vegetables are cooked and the peas have become mushy (30 – 60 minutes).
+Simmer until the vegetables are cooked and the peas have become mushy (30 – 60 minutes) or 6 hours on low in the slow cooker.
 Season to taste and serve.